Pastila: Production in Kolomna

-Kolomna claims to be the birthplace of original "white-foam" pastila and maintains a museum and a museum factory dedicated to history and traditions of pastila production.
+Kolomna claims to be the birthplace of original "white-foam" pastila and maintains a museum and a museum factory dedicated to the history and traditions of pastila production.
 The museum occupies a merchant house dating from ca. 1800, while the museum factory is located in a historical factory building.
 Rzhev and Belyov used to be known as other important centres of production.
 Kolomna pastila has been hand-made from apples for more than three hundred years.
 The process included whipping apple puree with egg whites and drying the paste in a stove.
 The finished product could be stored for many years.
 In 1735 the first pastila factory (pastilnaya) was set up.
 The pastila recipes and the product itself were forgotten after the Russian Revolution.

 In 2008, during the European skating championship in Kolomna, the project "History with flavor" was implemented, which resulted in the revival of the Kolomna pastila production process.
 The forsaken symbol of Kolomna was regained with the opening of the pastila factory and the museum that followed.

 The museum was set up in a historical building in the old part of the city.
 In the building next to it one can find the factory itself.
 During the theatrical performance that accompanies excursion, visitors are offered a number of unique sorts of pastila.
 There is also another museum where tourists can both listen to the story of pastila and buy a box of the dessert.